miguelpaz/jlab/morris_charts.md

 We will leave the `ykeys` with the `value` field.
 In the `label` field you can add anything you want, as long as it is in quotes - this will reflect in the *tooltip* of your chart - we will add `'Unemployment rate'`.

-I also recommend you adding this line: `xLabels: ['year'],`.
-This will avoid that your chart read the months when it renders, leaving on the years in the X axis.
+Also add this line: `xLabels: ['year'],`.
+This will avoid your chart to read the months when it renders, leaving only the years in the X axis.

 So this part of your code will look like this: